-A good water quality for our rivers and lakes is vital.
-But in 2019 alone, raw sewage was discharged into UK rivers over 200,000 times.
-This threatens the health of those who love to paddle and swim as well the natural environment.
-It reduces biodiversity and damages delicate ecosystems.
+In 2020 alone, raw sewage was discharged into UK Rivers over 400,000 times, threatening the health of those who love to paddle and swim as well as having a devastating impact on the natural environment reducing biodiversity and damaging delicate ecosystems.

 How can I help support better water quality?